Graded hypoellipticity of BGG sequences: Hypoelliptic sequences of differential operators

 \begin{theorem}[Left parametrix] Let $E$ and $F$ be vector bundles over a filtered manifold $M$ and suppose $A\in\DO^k(E,F)$ is a differential operator of Heisenberg order at most $k$ which satisfies the Rockland condition, see Definition~\ref{D:rockland}.
 Then there exists a properly supported left parametrix $B\in\mathcal O_\prop(F,E)$ such that $BA-\id$ is a smoothing operator. \end{theorem}

-Actually, we will show that the parametrix in the preceding theorem has order $-k$ in van~Erp and Yuncken's \cite{EY15} pseudodifferential calculus, see Theorem~\ref{T:Rockland} below.
-This will allow us to refine the subsequent hypoellipticity statements, see Section~\ref{SS:sobolev}.
+Melin \cite{M82} considers the scalar case and shows that the parametrix may be chosen to be a pseudodifferential operator of Heisenberg order $-k$ in the calculus constructed in said paper.
+In Section~\ref{S:PDO} we will formulate and prove a generalization of this result for pseudodifferential operators of any order, see Theorem~\ref{T:Rockland} below.
+This will allow us to refine the subsequent hypoellipticity statements, see Section~\ref{SS:sobolev}, and to extend them to the graded setup required for the analysis of (generalized) BGG sequences, see Section~\ref{S:grRockland}.

 \begin{remark} Let us point out that several special cases of this result are well know.
 To begin with, for trivially filtered manifolds, i.e., $TM=T^{-1}M$, this reduces to the classical, elliptic case.
-In this situation all irreducible unitary representations of the (abelian) osculating group are one dimensional, and the Rockland condition at $x\in M$ becomes the familiar condition that the principal symbol of the operator is invertible at every $0\neq\xi\in T_x^*M$.
+In this situation all irreducible unitary representations of the (abelian) osculating group are one dimensional, and the scalar Rockland condition at $x\in M$ becomes the familiar condition that the principal symbol of the operator is invertible at every $0\neq\xi\in T_x^*M$.

 Another well studied class are the contact and (more generally) Heisenberg manifolds.
 For Heisenberg manifolds, a pseudodifferential calculus has been developed independently by Beals--Greiner \cite{BG88} and Taylor \cite{T84}, see also \cite{P08}.
 Special cases of Theorem~\ref{T:para} for Heisenberg manifolds can be found in \cite[Theorem~8.4]{BG88} or \cite[Theorem~5.4.1]{P08}.
 These investigations can be traced back to the work of Kohn \cite{K65}, Boutet de Monvel \cite{B74}, and Folland--Stein \cite{FS74} on CR manifolds.
-For more historical comments we refer to the Introduction of \cite{BG88}.
+For more historical comments we refer to the introduction of \cite{BG88}.

 If the filtration on $M$ is locally diffeomorphic to that on a graded nilpotent Lie group, then the scalar version of Theorem~\ref{T:para} can be found in \cite[Theorem~2.5(d)]{CGGP92}.
 This suffices to study the flat models in parabolic geometry given by the homogeneous spaces $G/P$, as well as topologically stable \cite{P16} structures like contact and Engel manifolds. \end{remark}